Colic-Causing Foods to Watch For

 Step one: Make a fuss-food chart

-From the preceding food possibilities, keep track and list the foods in your diet that are most prone to being colic-causing foods.
+Keep track and list the foods in your diet that are most prone to being colic-causing foods.
 Cow’s milk is the most common culprit in the colic-causing foods list.
-Across from these, list your baby’s upsets, usually fussiness, crying and colicky episodes, bloating, severe constipation or diarrhea, a very gassy baby, unexplained night waking or a red ring around your baby’s anus.
+Across from these, list your baby’s upsets.
+Symptoms may include:

 Step two: Eliminate foods

-One by one (or all at once if severe), starting with cow’s milk, eliminate the most suspect colic-causing foods from your diet for 10 to 14 days.
-Observe your baby to see if the symptoms of upset diminish or disappear.
+One by one (or all at once if severe), starting with cow’s milk, eliminate the most suspect colic-causing foods.
+Remove these foods from your diet for 10 to 14 days.
+Observe your baby, see if the symptoms of upset diminish or disappear.
 If they do not, try eliminating a different fuss food.
 If they do disappear, go on to step three.

 Step three: Challenge the result

-If some or all of the troublesome symptoms subside (this may take a week or more to happen), challenge this result by reintroducing the suspicious colic-causing food(s).
+If most of the troublesome symptoms subside (this may take a week or more to happen), challenge the result.
+You can do this by reintroducing the suspicious colic-causing food(s).
 If your baby’s symptoms reappear within 24 hours, temporarily scratch this food off your menu.
-Though mothers are often wise detectives, the reintroduction challenge keeps your more objective.
-Love for your baby and hurting when your baby hurts make you vulnerable to quickly labeling a certain food as the culprit of your baby’s problems, which may unnecessarily deprive you and your baby of a valuable source of nutrients.
-Even if you do pin the problems on a particular food, most babies are only temporarily intolerant of certain colic-causing foods, allowing you to eventually reintroduce your favorite foods.
+Though mothers are often wise detectives, the reintroduction challenge keeps you more objective.
+Hurting, when your baby hurts, makes you vulnerable to quickly label certain foods as the culprit.
+By doing so, this may unnecessarily deprive you and your baby of a valuable source of nutrients.
+Even if you pin the problems on a particular food, most babies are only temporarily intolerant of certain colic-causing foods.
+Therefore allowing you to eventually reintroduce your favorite foods.